 Nam Tran joined Melbourne Business School in 2011 and teaches Financial Accounting, Financial Reporting and Analysis in our Full-time MBA, Part-time MBA and Executive MBA programs.
 Nam previously worked as an Auditor with Deloitte.

-ASSISTANT PROFESSOR OF MARKETING
+ASSOCIATE PROFESSOR OF MARKETING

-Samuelson is an Assistant Professor of Marketing at the Melbourne Business School teaches Marketing in the MBA program.
+Samuelson is an Associate Professor of Marketing at the Melbourne Business School teaches Marketing in the MBA program.
 Prior to joining academia, Samuelson worked in market research and brand consulting with Kantar advising clients such as Coca-Cola, Nestlé, Unilever, and Etisalat.

 Anne has taught, presented, and consulted in organisations and universities across the globe.
 She is the Managing Director of Lytle and Associates, working with diverse organisations across negotiation, conflict management, emotional intelligence, leadership and managing people for high performance.